My EC2 Linux instance failed the instance status check due to over-utilization of its resources. How do I troubleshoot this?

-If the credit balance is close to zero, the instance CPU might be throttled.
+If the credit balance is close to zero, then the instance CPU might be throttled.
 If the credit specification is set to standard on the instance, you can change the specification to unlimited.
-For information on changing the credit specification, see Modifying the credit specification of a burstable performance instance.
+For information on changing the credit specification, see Modify the credit specification of a burstable performance instance.

 Note: If you receive errors when running AWS CLI commands, make sure that you’re using the most recent version of the AWS CLI.

 Check the system log for No space left on device or Out of memory errors.